arman-rai/Writeups/Ongoing/One Piece.md

 Except this, there is not much to say about this island.
 ```

-There seems to be a directory which I didn't see on the first login
+There seems to be a directory which I didn't see on the first login named `.the_whale_tree`